 A legacy of innovative technology

 Our story began over 60 years ago with an engineer who believed in microwave and millimeter wave technology.
-Today, Sivers IMA is a leading developer and producer of transceiver products, radar sensors and signal sources.
+Today, Sivers IMA Holding AB is a leading and internationally renowned supplier of components to the wireless and fiber data and telecommunication market.
+The wholly owned subsidiaries Sivers IMA and CST Global develop, offer advanced semiconductor technology within microwave, millimeter wave and optical semiconductors.
 This is our journey.

 2017 Sivers IMA Holding acquare CST Global, an independent manufacturer of III-V photonic devices that provides custom, foundry services in wafer, coated bar, chip device and die on tape formats.
 The acquisition of CST Global is an important part of the strategic plan to establish Sivers IMA as a leading global electronics component supplier within data and telecommunications.